joinpursuit/Pursuit-Core-Web/full_stack_express/express-sql-seed-read/README.md

 Earlier in this module, we built two apps: Bookmarks back-end and bookmarks front-end.

-We're going to rebuild our Bookmarks API in order to review express and learn how to add a database in with greater simplicity.
+We're going to rebuild our Bookmarks API in order to review express and learn how to add a database in with simplicity.

 ## Getting Started